LocherGit/lochergit.github.io/ramblings/combatsystem00/post.md

 Combat actions can essentially be reacted by choosing combat actions depending on the situation
 - Heavy attacks have a higher wait value which indicates a high risk of getting attacked without a chance to set up a defense
 - Magic attacks ignore the opponent's defense value, yet possess low defensive values in return.
 You plan your actions to not receive any attacks as you channel magic attacks
-- Swift dagger stabs have low effect values but also low wait values therefore these action scan be spammed or used to gauge the battle situation ahead
+- Swift dagger stabs have low effect values but also low wait values therefore these actions can be spammed or used to gauge the battle situation ahead

 The dynamic that the wait mechanic introduces is one of the many twists that can be found in turnbased RPGs in order to motivate reactive actions from the player so as to encourage and foster engagement.
 This understanding is important because turnbased combat is often misunderstood as a static back and forth between player and enemy actions with the occassional need for healing.